Caregiver Background Check: Full Guide (Run One Now In Seconds)

 If hiring a CRA to perform the background check, consent to run the check must be acquired from the individual being checked.
 When hiring the CRA, be sure to request a national criminal history check.

-Are Care Provider Companies Required to Conduct Caregiver Background Checks?
+Are Care Provider Companies Required To Conduct Caregiver Background Checks?

 Care provider companies are not federally required to conduct caregiver background checks.
 The Center for Medicare and Medicaid Services National Background Check Program operates to encourage background checks for all caregivers (and anyone with direct patient access), but it is not required.

-However, nearly all states have laws on the books that require caregivers and other health related workers to undergo a national criminal background check.
+However, nearly all states have laws on the books that require caregivers and other health-related workers to undergo a national criminal background check.
 But, each state has its own laws and regulations regarding background check procedures that care provider companies must use.

 Some states, such as New Mexico, have created their own policies and guidelines to reduce the mistreatment of protected groups.
 Links to state laws involving care provider companies and home health agencies are provided in the table below.